kubernetes/kubernetes/docs/user-guide/connecting-applications.md

                 "podIP": "10.245.0.14",
 ```

-You should be able to ssh into any node in your cluster and curl both ips.
+You should be able to ssh into any node in your cluster and curl both IPs.
 Note that the containers are *not* using port 80 on the node, nor are there any special NAT rules to route traffic to the pod.
-This means you can run multiple nginx pods on the same node all using the same containerPort and access them from any other pod or node in your cluster using ip.
+This means you can run multiple nginx pods on the same node all using the same containerPort and access them from any other pod or node in your cluster using IP.
 Like Docker, ports can still be published to the host node's interface(s), but the need for this is radically diminished because of the networking model.

 You can read more about [how we achieve this](../admin/networking.md#how-to-achieve-this) if you’re curious.

 ## Creating a Service

 So we have pods running nginx in a flat, cluster wide, address space.
 In theory, you could talk to these pods directly, but what happens when a node dies?
-The pods die with it, and the replication controller will create new ones, with different ips.
+The pods die with it, and the replication controller will create new ones, with different IPs.
 This is the problem a Service solves.

 A Kubernetes Service is an abstraction which defines a logical set of Pods running somewhere in your cluster, that all provide the same functionality.
 When created, each Service is assigned a unique IP address (also called clusterIP).
 This address is tied to the lifespan of the Service, and will not change while the Service is alive.
 Pods can be configured to talk to the Service, and know that communication to the Service will be automatically load-balanced out to some pod that is a member of the Service.